 You've thought about it a million times and yet it's hard to imagine what life after incarceration is going to be like.
-You may feel Alone, Uncertain, Tense, and Scared about returning.
+You may feel alone, uncertain, tense, and scared about returning.
 Every month this county receives over 100 men and women returning from jails and prisons.
-About 1 out of 3 will mess up during the first 6 months after release and go back.
+About one out of three will mess up during the first six months after release and go back.
 It's hard.
+Nobody can do it for you, but no one can do it alone.
 You'll need folks to help.